hanskellner/Fusion360WrapSketch/README.md

 The sketch curves must be contained on the XY plane.
 The cylinder must be oriented with its axis aligned with the Z axis.

 Only sketch splines are wrapped.
 Further types will be added.

+## License

+Licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Please see the [LICENSE](https://github.com/tapnair/stateSaver/blob/master/LICENSE) file for full details.